On this page

 Family day care educators manage their own businesses.
 You choose the hours that suit you, and you work from your own home.
 You can build a long-term professional career and make a difference to the lives of children.

 Ask us about becoming an educator.

-This video from Family Day Care Australia tells you how rewarding a career as a family day care educator can be.
+Watch this video to learn how rewarding a career as a family day care educator can be.